capistrano/capistrano/documentation/upgrading/index.markdown

   Update `config/deploy/production.rb` and `config/deploy/staging.rb` to have relevant data there.
 You may also want to add more stages from old configs (`old_cap/deploy/`).

 5.
-  Capistrano 3.x has changed structure of recepies.
-Before that you put stage-specific code to `config/deploy/stage_name.rb`, but now `config/deploy.rb` should contain only global options for all stages.
-Tasks like restarting Unicorns and preparing configs should now be placed in `Capfile`.

   Now you need to refactor your old `deploy.rb` (also `Capfile`, but in most of cases developers didn't change it in Capistrano 2.x).
 Move parameters (like `set :deploy_to, "/home/deploy/#{application}"` or `set :keep_releases, 4`) to `config/deploy.rb` and tasks to `Capfile`.